Moracizine: Pharmacology

 Moracizine, a phenothiazine derivative, undergoes extensive first-pass metabolism and is also extensively metabolized after it has entered the circulation.
 It may have pharmacologically active metabolites.
 A clinical study has shown that moracizine is slightly less effective than encainide or flecainide in suppressing ventricular premature depolarizations.
 Compared with disopyramide and quinidine, moracizine was equally or more effective in suppressing premature ventricular contractions, couplets, and nonsustained ventricular tachycardia.

 In the Cardiac Arrhythmia Suppression Trial (CAST), a large study testing the influence of antiarrhythmics on mortality, showed a statistically non-significant increase of mortality from 5.4 to 7.2% under moracizine.
 This is in line with other class IC antiarrhythmics.

 Synthesis

-Note: The carbamate structure reminds the reader of Gastrophenzine or particularly Ethacizine.

-The amide formation between Phenothiazine-2-ethylcarbamate [37711-29-8] (1) and 3-Chloropropionyl chloride [625-36-5] (2) gives ethyl N-[10-(3-chloropropanoyl)phenothiazin-2-yl]carbamate [119407-03-3] [34749-22-9] (3).
-Displacement of the remaining ω-halogen by morpholine (4) then completes the synthesis of Moricizine (5).
+The reaction between N-phenyl-1,3-benzenediamine (1) and ethyl chloroformate (2) gives the carbamate (3).
+Treatment with sulfur and iodine forms the phenothiazine derivative (4).
+Amide formation with 3-chloropropionyl chloride (5) gives the penultimate intermediate (6).
+Alkylation of morpholine by nucleophilic substitution at the sidechain chlorine yields moricizine.